bitcoinhodler/glacier/docs/_docs/before-you-start/index.md

 As a free, volunteer-developed community project, there is no formal support channel for Glacier should you encounter any issues.
-However, you may be able to ask advice of community members on our Gitter chat room or other Bitcoin community forums.
+However, you may be able to ask advice of community members on our [Gitter chat room](https://gitter.im/glacierprotocol/Lobby){: target="_blank" ._}
+or other Bitcoin community forums.

 ## Privacy Considerations